OlegSheliakin/state-binder/README.md

   Actions will be called only when properties change.

-4. Create ViewModel/Presenter or any other class that is reponsible for changing and emitting State:
+4. Create ViewModel/Presenter or any other class that is responsible for changing and emitting State:

    ~~~kotlin
    class MainViewModel : ViewModel() {